 Well, this is what I think how this rope through block trick is done.

-Yes, it’s my version of Houdini Escape Block solution.
+Yes, it’s my opinion of Houdini Escape Block solution.

-I am putting my head on the block, as my guesswork could be dead wrong.
+I am putting my head on the block, as my speculation could be dead wrong.

 Houdini Escape Block Instruction

 The performer displays a block of wood which has a hole running through its center and a length of rope or cord.

 The performer threads the rope through the hole in the middle of the block.

 Then he places it on a specially-designed elevated stand.

 The two ends of the rope are placed at each end of the stand and always in full view.

 A flat arch frame is mounted onto the stand over the wooden block with the rope running through it.

 The wooden block is now locked in place.